jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 ![Sweet victory from boxing](/assets/images/posts/ed-state-championship.jpg "Good teachers can make an average performer great and a great performer a superstar.")

-## How to fight in all situations in life
+## Ed Latimore's boxing quotes on fighting in all situations in life

 **40)** Not everything is as it appears to be.
 Nor is it otherwise.
 Learn to see the layers behind the scene.
 Learn to read what's in between.